ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtabledialogpickfilenamecveditor.png)
 9. please make sure your using the correct path on field filename and click button "Restore"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtabledialogclickrestorebutton.png)
-10. please wait several minute and the page will show alert like image bellow
+10. please wait several minute and the page will show alert like this image
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtabledialogsucesscreatedtable.png)
 11. find and click the arrow on node "tables"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtableclicktables.png)